koraytugay/koraytugay.github.io/content/various/maven.md

 ```

 ### Super POM
-All Maven project POMs extend the Super POM, which defines a set of defaults shared by all projects.
+All Maven POMs inherit values from a parent POM.
+If a POM does not specify a direct parent using the parent element, that POM will inherit values from the Super POM.

 Super POM defines a default remote Maven repository, the central Maven repository, that all Maven clients are configured to read from by default.
 The central Maven repository also contains Maven plugins.
 The default plugin repository is the central Maven repository.